Dentures and Dental health

 Removable partial dentures are individually manufactured for every patient by taking impressions of the mouth interior to produce the best possible fit.
 Your partial dentures will also be color-matched to the shade of your existing teeth to ensure an even smile.

 Full dentures are necessary for patients who are missing all of their upper or lower teeth, or if all remaining teeth are unhealthy due to gum disease or decay.
-In the case of the latter, tooth extraction for the remaining teeth will need to be performed before being fitted for the temporary* or permanent dentures.
+In the case of the latter, tooth extraction for the remaining teeth will need to be performed before being fitted for the temporary or permanent devices.

 Full dentures are also customized for each patient and are created to fit the soft tissue contours of the mouth for maximum comfort.
 Users not only regain the ability to chew and speak more clearly, but also a more natural appearance in facial features.